RQ

 • A Level 2 or Level 3 survey with specific attention to damp

-• A specialist damp survey if the surveyor recommends one
+• A specialist damp survey from a PCA-accredited specialist if the surveyor recommends one

 • Renegotiation based on the cost of remediation